mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

+**Logical**

+The logical view shows how the system will function for the end user.
+The diagram in 4.1 shows how the user would use the system.

+**Development**

+The development view focuses on the development of the software, combining how the system works from the programmers perspective with software management.

+**Process**

+The process viewpoint describes the non-functional requirements.
+This viewpoint focuses on the performance of the system.

+**Physical**

+The physical viewpoint describes how the system works with hardware components required to run the system.

+**Scenarios**

+The scenarios viewpoint focuses on realistic interactions between the user and the system, describing what the system must be capable of in the MVP in relation to the scenario.

 ### 4. Architectural Views

 (5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)